olatundesowobi/socmedia/README.md

 Its possible to customize the social media links by alterring the views that are presented in either case.
 The Example block based on config displays either :

  - socialmedia view for the CMS images on the site
- - socialmedia view for the CMS Font Awesom images on the site
+ - socialmediafa view for the CMS Font Awesom images on the site

  ## Note